 In the beginning, there was flour and sugar, a white tent and a stylish English lady who abhorred a soggy bottom.
 In 2010, Britain debuted a scrummy television sensation called The Great British Bake Off.
 The show, now nine seasons in, features a group of home bakers who compete in themed challenges to earn the title of Britain’s best amateur baker.
-In the United States, where it’s known as The Great British Baking Show (GBBS), the series is a breath of fresh Yorkshire puddings—proof that reality TV can be about more late-night carousals and brazen infidelity.
+In the United States, where it’s known as The Great British Baking Show (GBBS), the series is a breath of fresh Yorkshire puddings—proof that reality TV can be about more than late-night carousals and brazen infidelity.
 Goodbye depths of humanity, hello crème pat.

 Among the show’s most endearing qualities is its ability to transport viewers into a bucolic fairyland of Secret Garden proportions.
 Scattered amidst shots of whirring mixers and Mary Berry’s floral bomber jackets are idyllic clips of azure skies, golden daffodils, bleating lambs, and perfectly manicured lawns.
 “I bungled the Johnson account today,” you might grumble, “But look, that sheep is chewing its cud so jauntily.
 What a world!”